 A made-from-scratch Chicken Tikka Masala recipe with the signature yoghurt marinated chargrilled chicken smothered in an incredible spice infused curry sauce.
-It’s astonishingly straightforward – and no hunting down hard to find ingredients.
-To say this curry is stunning is an understatement!
+It’s astonishingly straightforward – and no hunting down hard to find ingredients!

 There are various tales about the origins of Chicken Tikka Masala, and most are along the lines of the following: That a British aristocrat was served Chicken Tikka (chicken on skewers chargrilled in a tandoor) and sent it back to the kitchen, complaining it was dry.
 In response to which the enterprising chef added a curry sauce and sent it back out again where it was well received.

 And thus, one of the most popular curries in the world was born. 🙂 And even though it’s not a traditional Indian dish, the roots of it certainly are!

 Proper Chicken Tikka Masala served at good Indian restaurants is made with yoghurt marinated chicken which is then chargrilled so it has that gorgeous smokey flavour.